 Business Email Compromise Scams (BEC) Techniques

 How does BEC work?
 The most effective BEC campaigns begin when criminals gain access to your corporate systems via a spear-phishing attack or malware design to steal login credentials.
 The criminal then researches the organization’s vendors, finance systems, and the executive’s email style and schedule.
 Often when the executive is away, the criminals send a fake email from the executive to a targeted employee (usually in finance), with a request for an immediate wire transfer to a trusted vendor.
 However, the wire transfer is, in actuality, directed to an account controlled by a criminal group.

-Since BEC heavily relies on social engineering, they can be executed with a few tools and tradecraft.
-Since these techniques are accessible and repeatable, BEC is very popular among attackers.
+Since BEC attacks heavily rely on social engineering, they can be executed with a few tools and tradecraft.
+Since these techniques are accessible and repeatable, BEC is a very popular tactic among attackers.
 Here are the most common types of BEC attack techniques:

 Mimicking Email Accounts and Websites

 Slight variations to legitimate addresses ([email protected] vs. j[email protected]) fool victims into thinking fake accounts are real – also called typo squatting.
 These could not only trick a user into thinking the email is coming from a popular company, but also from their own company.

 An endless number of business workflows are executed on a daily basis by organizations and its employees.
 These typically rely on automation and are conducted over email.
 The more employees are exposed to these workflows, the quicker they typically execute tasks from muscle memory.
 Business email compromise attacks attempt to replicate these day-to-day workflows so victims act before they think.